Travel 101: Five Steps to Make Planning a Trip Easy

 One of questions I am asked the most, especially when people find out I often travel solo, is “Do you plan your own trips?”
 Yes!
 It has taken a little trial and error and I am always refining as I learn, but I have developed good method to my trip-planning madness.
 In the age of infinite information it is easy to get overwhelmed by the sheer amount of choices and advice and reviews out there.
 Decision paralysis can result and you are no closer to going on your fabulous vacation.

 You have some cash set aside and some vacation time.
-Stop over-researching and over-planning and follow these guidelines for a low-stress experience planning a trip that will result in you having a wonderful, fun-filled, low-stress experience.
+Stop over-researching and over-planning and follow these guidelines for a low-stress experience planning a trip that will result in you having a wonderful, fun-filled holiday.
 Each of these guidelines could really be individual, detailed posts but this is just to get you started.

-Note: Most of my travel has been within North America and Europe so this advice may not apply as well in other geographies.
+Note: Most of my travel thus far has been within North America and Europe so this advice may not apply as well in other geographies.

 Step 1.
 Book your flight.